madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-virt-manager.md

 ###QEMU Process

 Once the VM is started, use `ps aux | grep qemu` to find the exact command-line used.
 Example, of my QEMU process with two vCPUs managed via KVM.
+The two other threads are the QEMU process itself and the virtual IO.

 ```
 ...